jmsvaz/almagesto/examples/TimeScales/Readme.txt

 Required packages: LCL and almagesto.

-Tested with the following Lazarus Release versions:
-- none

-Tested with the following Lazarus Development versions:
+Tested with the following Lazarus and FPC versions:
-- none
+- Lazarus 1.0.4 FPC 2.6.0 x86_64-linux-gtk2